dpk2012/Url-Shortener/README.md

 # Url-Shortener

-Url shortener using Golang, Go-fiber , Postgres and GORM.
+Url shortener using Golang, Go-fiber, Postgres and GORM.